- Social Psychology

 Jocelyn Blouin presented research conducted as part of her MSc study on social cognitions important when adults have plans to pursue exercise and non-exercise goals at the Society of Behavioral Medicine (SBM).

-Our group will also be presenting at the International Society of Behavioral Nutrition and Physical Activity (ISBNPA).
-Jocelyn will present additional thesis research.
-Miranda Cary will present research findings from our Community Initiatives Fund grant that examined exercise professionals' chronic pain knowledge, fear avoidance beliefs, self-efficacy to counsel clients on exercise and chronic pain, and intention to counsel.
+Our group also presented at the International Society of Behavioral Nutrition and Physical Activity (ISBNPA) in June.
+Jocelyn presented her MSc thesis research.
+Miranda Cary presented research findings from our Community Initiatives Fund grant that examined exercise professionals' chronic pain knowledge, fear avoidance beliefs, self-efficacy to counsel clients on exercise and chronic pain, and intention to counsel.

 Miranda Cary has published the first study of her dissertation in the journal of Psychology and Health: Differences in psychosocial responses to pain between sufficiently and insufficiently active adults with arthritis